 To ensure that the residential colleges are as multi-dimensional as possible, Vanderbilt uses a random selection process in determining which students will reside in E. Bronson Ingram, Moore, Zeppos, and Warren.
 Each community is comprised of an equal division of sophomores, juniors and seniors.

 The ultimate goal is to create communities where students can meet people they might not otherwise know, engage in new conversations, expand their mindset and approach the world with newfound perspectives and compassion.

 Residential colleges are guided by faculty heads of college, elected leaders who reside in their respective college, allowing them to interact with students regularly and build community.
 Learn more about the faculty heads »

 Each college is also governed by a college council that includes a president and public relations chair as well as sophomore, junior and senior class representatives.
 Elections and appointments for these positions take place annually during the spring semester.

-Applications for the 2020-2021 College Councils are now open on Anchor Link until August 31.
+Applications for the 2021-22 College Councils will open on Anchor Link in August.
 To learn more about joining the College Councils, check out the College Council Operations document and review the recording from the College Council Information Session.